liran-z/box-office-analysis-2024/README.md

-# 2024 Box Office Data — Scraping & Visualization
+# Box Office Analysis 2024 — Web Scraping & Visualization

 A data project that scrapes worldwide box office data for 2024 and visualizes the domestic vs. foreign gross breakdown for the top 50 films.